 What is the Portage service?

-Portage workers are Early Years practitioners who have a good knowledge of child development and have special needs experience.
-We are part of the Disabled Children and Therapy Service.
-We provide support and guidance to enable parents to achieve the best outcomes for their child.
+Portage workers are Early Years practitioners who have a good knowledge of child development.
+They also have experience with young children with special needs.
+They are part of the Disabled Children and Therapy Service.
+They provide support and guidance to enable parents to achieve the best outcomes for their child.

 Read the Portage Service leafletChildren We Work With

-4. Children who have a significant sensory loss (e.g., hearing, sight) in addition to a developmental delay, which may result in the need for specialist provision in the longer term.
+- Children who have a significant sensory loss (e.g., hearing, sight) in addition to a developmental delay.
+This may result in the need for specialist provision in the longer term.

 What We Do